 Hughes Network Systems wrote the book on satellite data and Internet access network services.
 The pioneering company is a leading provider of broadband satellite network equipment and services to the very small aperture terminal (VSAT) business market.
-It is also a leading provider of satellite Internet access to consumers in North America serving about 860,000 subscribers with its HughesNet service.
+It is also a leading provider of satellite Internet access to consumers in North America serving more than one million subscribers with its HughesNet service.
 Hughes sells communications equipment for mobile satellite-based voice and data network operators and cellular mobile network operators, as well as other users of terrestrial microwave technology.
-Hughes Network Systems is the primary operating subsidiary of Hughes Communications, which was acquired by EchoStar in 2011.

 Hughes provides services with its own satellites, SPACEWAY 3 and EchoStar XVII, and it gets additional satellite capacity from third-parties.
 The unit has generated the majority of its revenue from its VSAT operations.

 The company markets its products and services worldwide (with systems in use in more than 100 countries), but the majority (75%) of its sales have been made in North America.
 Brazil, the UK, and India have been Hughes’ biggest international markets in terms of sales.
 It also has operations in China, Germany, Italy, Mexico, Russia, and the United Arab Emirates.